 Jayne Sohn was born and raised in Chicago, Illinois.
 Although she loved the Midwest, she needed a change and decided to move to Los Angeles to earn her Bachelor of Arts degree at Occidental College.
 During and after her undergraduate years, she worked and advocated for young people through several community-based organizations.
 Soon, her passions were somewhat rerouted, and she decided to become a teacher.
 She attended Teachers College, Columbia University, and earned her M.A. in elementary education.
 Jayne taught 5th grade in New York City, and then 6th through 8th grade for 7 years in Los Angeles.
 Although she sometimes misses the West Coast, she is thrilled to be in New York teaching at Community Roots.

-Kathryn Mueller is a sixth generation Texan and comes from a family of educators.
-She was born and raised in Houston, then moved to Austin to receive her Bachelors Degree in English from The University of Texas and her Masters of Education from Texas State University.
-She taught English and math in Austin for three years before moving across the country to live and teach in Brooklyn.
-This is her second year with Community Roots.
-When she's not teaching or reading a novel, she can be found DJing classic country records, practicing bookbinding, baking vegan wedding cakes, or visiting her family in Texas.
+Kathryn Mueller was born and raised in Houston, Texas by a family of educators.
+She received her Bachelors Degree in English from The University of Texas and her Masters of Education from Texas State University.
+After living in Austin for ten years, she moved across the country to live and teach in Brooklyn.
+This is her sixth year teaching 6th grade, and her third year with Community Roots.
+When she's not teaching, she can be found DJing classic country records, practicing bookbinding, and baking vegan wedding cakes.

 Angel Umpierre was born and raised in Brooklyn, New York and went to NYC public schools.
 After graduating from James Madison High School he went to the Rochester Institute of Technology where he earned a Bachelor’s degree in psychology.
 After graduating Angel completed a year of AmeriCorps in Paterson, New Jersey where he was part of a team that helped convert 5 public schools into community schools.
 It was during this time that Angel developed a passion for education and enrolled in St. John’s University where he received his Master’s in childhood and childhood special education.
 After completing his graduate program, he then went on to teach special education at a charter school in Bedford Stuyvesant before joining Community Roots.
 In his free time Angel enjoys reading, traveling, walking his dog Blue and biking around NYC.

-Karen Hawkins was born in Japan and has spent 16 years there and almost as long living in Brooklyn.
-After traveling back and forth from Japan to the US and working in journalism, non-profits, government and consulting, Karen decided to return to teaching after a 20-year absence, as a way of making unequivocally positive change in a world that is often in conflict.
-Although initially an elementary school teacher, Karen is very interested in math teaching because it underlies our information culture and has so many beautiful connections to art and nature.
-She is delighted to engage with the sophisticated thinking of middle-school students.
+Karen Hawkins was born in Japan and spent 16 years there; she's lived in Brooklyn almost that long.
+After traveling back and forth from Japan to the US and working in journalism, non-profits, government and consulting, Karen decided to return to teaching after a 20-year absence, as a way of making unequivocally positive change in the world.
+Karen is very interested in math teaching because it underlies our information culture and has so many beautiful connections to art and nature.
 She also struggled with math and wants to help students master it!
 Karen has undergraduate degrees in fine arts and art education, a masters in international and intercultural communication, and in 2014 received her dual MSEd in general and special education from Bank Street College.
-After teaching at the progressive Corlears School in Manhattan for two years, Karen is very excited to be working in her beloved home community of Brooklyn.
 When she is not working with students, she is likely to be walking her two dogs with her family in Prospect Park.
 In addition to teaching math, Karen also works with students as a Learning Specialist at CRMS.

 Kate Maschmeyer grew up in the Finger Lakes region of upstate New York.
 She started her life-long love of travel in high school by being an exchange student twice: she greatly enjoyed a month Japan with Sister Cities and a year in the Netherlands with Rotary.
 After her Dutch exchange, she attended Washington University in St. Louis, where she majored in Computer Science and Mathematics and earned her MS in Computer Science.
 She also greatly enjoyed the opportunity to study abroad for a year at the University of Queensland in Brisbane, Australia.
 Whether abroad or in the US, Kate always enjoyed sharing her love of mathematics with others.
 After she spent some time volunteering in classrooms at a local high school, she decided she wanted to share her love for math through teaching.
 She found support for her math teaching quest in the form of a Math for America (MfA) Fellowship.
 With MfA, she earned her MA in Secondary Mathematics Education from Teachers College, Columbia University while student teaching in Manhattan and the South Bronx.
 She then enjoyed teaching Algebra and Geometry in Brooklyn.
 Kate is thrilled to join Community Roots and is greatly looking forward to sharing the wonderful world of mathematics with students!